Geometric bijections between spanning subgraphs and orientations of a graph: The geometric proof of Theorem (2)

 We first recall the Ehrhart polynomial.
 For any positive integer $q$ and any convex polytope $\mathcal{P}\subseteq\mathbb{R}^r$ with integer vertices, denote by $E_\mathcal{P}(q)$ the number of lattice points in $q\cdot\mathcal{P}:=\{qp:p\in\mathcal{P}\}$ (including the boundary).
 Then $E_\mathcal{P}(q)$ is a polynomial function of $q$, called the \emph{Ehrhart polynomial} of $\mathcal{P}$.

 Let $A$ be a $r\times n$ integer matrix.
-Denote the columns of $A$ by $v_1, v_2, \cdots, v_n$ and the zonotope $\{\sum_{i=1}^{n}c_iv_i:0\leq c_i \leq 1\}$ by $Z_A$.
+Denote the columns of $A$ by $v_1, v_2, \cdots, v_n$ and the zonotope $\{\sum\limits_{i=1}^{n}c_iv_i:0\leq c_i \leq 1\}$ by $Z_A$.
 We rewrite $E_{Z_A}(q)$ as $E_A(q)$.
 Now we recall the following basic fact.

-\begin{Lemma}\cite[Theorem 2.2]{S} The Ehrhart polynomial of $Z_A$ is
+\begin{lemma}\cite[Theorem 2.2]{S} The Ehrhart polynomial of $Z_A$ is

-where $X$ ranges over all linearly independent subsets of $\{v_1, v_2, \cdots, v_n\}$, and where $h(X)$ denotes the greatest common divisor of all minors of size $|X|$ of the matrix whose columns are the elements of $X$. \end{Lemma}
+where $X$ ranges over all linearly independent subsets of $\{v_1, v_2, \cdots, v_n\}$, and where $h(X)$ denotes the greatest common divisor of all minors of size $|X|$ of the matrix whose columns are the elements of $X$. \end{lemma}

 From now on we take $A$ to be a \emph{totally unimodular matrix}, meaning every square submatrix has determinant $0$, $1$, or $-1$.
 We further assume that $\text{rank}(A)=r$.
-For example, the matrix $D$ we have been using in this section satisfies this condition.
-Generally, a \emph{matroid} is \emph{regular} if and only if it can be represented by a totally unimodular matrix (which can always be chosen to satisfy the rank property).
+For example, the matrix $D$ we have been using in this section satisfies this condition \cite[Proposition 5.1.3]{O}.
 Then $h(X)=1$ for all linearly independent set $X$ and hence $E_A(q)=\sum_X q^{|X|}$.
 Note that when $A$ is taken to be $D$, the edges corresponding to $X$, which can also be viewed as the subscripts of the elements in $X$, form a forest.
 This is because linear independence means no cycle.